-Calculating your deduction is as simple as multiplying your business kilometres (capped at 5,000 for each car) by the number of cents based on your car's engine capacity.
+Calculating your deduction is as simple as multiplying your business kilometres (capped at 5,000 for each car) by the number of cents as set by the Australian Taxation Office from time to time.
+Currently (effective 1st July 2018) this rate is 68 cents per kilometre but this change most financial years.